 Whatever the outcome, investors will continue to seek ESG information that supports their needs and policymakers are increasingly taking notice around the world.
 As Europe continues to take a leading role in addressing this global challenge, other markets will be pressed to keep pace.
 Indeed, as the SEC’s Investor Advisory Committee recently suggested, absent a proactive approach to ESG disclosure by the Commission, “it is highly likely that other jurisdictions will impose standards in the next few years that US Issuers will be bound to follow, either directly or indirectly, due to the global nature of the flow of investment into the US markets.”

 Securities regulators in the US and beyond increasingly recognize that the financial implications of business-critical ESG risks and opportunities are relevant to their fundamental objectives: to protect investors, to ensure that markets are fair, efficient, and transparent, and to reduce systemic risk.
 Market-based disclosure standards, such as SASB’s, are a key tool to achieve those objectives.

-Janine Guillot is CEO of the SASB Foundation.
+Janine Guillot is CEO of SASB.